-Course Outcomes: On successful completion of this course, the students will be able to:
+Course Outcomes: On successful completion of this course, students will be able to:

-000200 outcomes, on succession completion of this course, the students will be use to.
 CO Statement CO1 Investigate and prepare the balance sheet, income statement and estimation of capital investment, total product costs.
 CO2 Acquire knowledge about the concept of interest cost, depreciation and taxes.
 CO3 Outline profitability and replacement analysis.
 CO4 Know about the general procedure for determining optimum conditions.
 CO5 Study the concept of Intellectual Property Right (IPR) and patent system.